handsontable/handsontable/docs/content/guides/columns/column-filter/column-filter.md

 the API provided by the Filters plugin.
 For instance, the demo below demonstrates how you can start with a pre-applied filter to display only items priced less than $200.

-::: example #exampleFilterOnInitialization --html 1 --js 2
+::: example #exampleFilterOnInitialization --html 1 --js 2 --ts 3

 @[code](@/content/guides/columns/column-filter/javascript/exampleFilterOnInitialization.html)